 My First Taste of Startup Life

 When I graduated with my MBA in 2007, I landed in sales in a pharmaceutical startup.
-During my time there, I wore multiple hats, developed high-level marketing strategies, and reported directly to the owner and entrepreneur.
+During my time there, I wore multiple hats, developed high-level marketing strategies, and reported directly to the owner/entrepreneur.
 I helped grow that company to over $100 MM in annual revenue and gained confidence in my ability to run my own business.

-I didn’t know what that business would be, and I was determined to find out.
+Although I didn’t know what that business would be, I was determined to find out.

 While I enjoyed success in my pharmaceutical career, it never felt like my forever path.
-I remember vividly attending an industry conference with a fancy, seated dinner.
-As a highly-influential, Fortune 100, C-suite, female executive took the stage, I remember wondering why I had no desire to follow in her footsteps.
-I realized that climbing the ladder in that industry would not feed my soul.
+I vividly remember attending an industry conference with a fancy, seated dinner.
+As a highly-influential, Fortune 100, C-suite, female executive took the stage, I wondered why I had no desire to follow in her footsteps.
+I realized climbing the ladder in that industry would not feed my soul.
 Still, since my salary was well above where I ever imagined it would be in my 20’s, I stuck it out, telling myself that fulfilling work would emerge later in my career.